singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 This works.
 Is it efficient, though?
 Take a look at the  runtime of this code.

-The  runtime is O(p + k²), where p is the  size of the  original string and k is thelnumber of character sequences.
-For example, if the  string  is aabccdeeaa,  then there are  six characte  sequences.
+The  runtime is O(p + k²), where p is the  size of the  original string and k is the number of character sequences.
+For example, if the  string  is aabccdeeaa,  then there are  six character sequences.
 It's slow because string concatenation operates in O(n² ) time  (see StringBuilder on pg 89).

 We can fix this by using a StringBuilder.